 Interesting Fact: While this boss is optional, defeating him gives you the Transposing Kiln.
 This item allows you to create boss weapons by transposing the boss souls you’ve obtained.

 18. Crystal Sage

 The Crystal Sage has killed me more times than I care to admit.
-His cloning mechanic always seems to trip me up, and the large crystal projectiles he shoots damage me pretty severely.
+His cloning mechanic always seems to trip me up, and the large crystal projectiles he shoots severely damage me.

-By this point, you’ve gotten used to running to the boss arena several times before victory, but for me, this whole fight was on another level.
+By this point, you’ve gotten used to running to the boss arena several times before victory, but this whole fight was on another level for me.